-Charles Kellom is currently the Director for African American Student Affairs.
+Charles Kellom is the Director for African American Student Affairs, and currently serves as the Interim Senior Director for Multicultural Student Affairs.
 Originally from Cincinnati, Ohio, he holds a Bachelor of Arts degree in Journalism and a Master of Arts degree in English from the University of Dayton.
 After graduate school, Charles worked in Dayton’s Department of Residence Education as Area Coordinator for a first-year co-educational residence hall.
 He then assumed the position of Assistant Director for Black/African Heritage Student Affairs at George Mason University, where he also coordinated the Student Transition Empowerment Program (STEP), a five-week summer bridge program for first generation students.
 Charles also has experience with student group advising, responding to crises, and leading diversity trainings.
 He is a member of Kappa Alpha Psi Fraternity, Inc., an avid fan of music and film, and enjoys quality time with his family.

 Daphne Nwankpa, Administrative Assistant